 Luckily for us, this couldn’t be further from the truth.

 The interview first appeared in the Sept/Oct 2017 issue of Gentleman’s Journal.
-Click here to subscribe now…
+For more Hollywood cover stars, listen to Christoph Waltz discuss Christoph Waltz talks villainy, and President Trump…